 The concept of employee ownership develops influential community and social responsibility.

 Following are the demerits or disadvantages of employee ownership:

 - Employees can feel stressed.

 - The companies can generate more capital through trading in financial markets.

-- The employee may feel pressured as they are also part of the crucial decision-making process.
+- Sometimes employees may feel pressurised.
+This is because they are also part of the crucial decision-making process.

-- Along with the profits, employees has to bear the companies losses if it doesn’t perform well.
+- Along with the profits, employees have to bear the company’s losses if it doesn’t perform well.